joelkrause/netlify-hugo-cms/site/content/pages/my-tools.md

 ---
 title: My Tools
 ---
-## Software
+There's are the tools that I use on a day-to-day, they're always open, and always used...
+I couldn't live without them!

 ### VS Code
-I use VS Code as my day to day code editor
+I use VS Code as my day to day code editor.
+I currently have about 40 extensions active (seriously need to weed these out) - I'll write a more detailed Code setup in a post.

 [Visit Website](https://code.visualstudio.com)